 World War Two affected the lives of people at home (sometimes called the Home Front), as well as those away fighting.
 British cities were the target of enemy bombing and in the early stages of the war, the threat of invasion was very real.
 For those who remained in their family home, their daily routines at school and home were also set to change.

 Evacuees came to small towns and villages throughout the East Midlands from large cities, such as Sheffield, Nottingham and London.
 It was a new experience for parents and teachers as well as for the children.
-Read the extract from the Thurgarton School log book on the right of this page.
+Read the extract from the Thurgarton School log book below.
 Can you find the part where the writer records the arrival of evacuees from Southend?

 Evacuation could be both exciting and frightening.
 Each child had a different experience.
 For some children, being evacuated provided a new and exciting opportunity to enjoy country life.
-Read this letter, written by a Nottinghamshire evacuee.
+Read the letter below, written by a Nottinghamshire evacuee.
 She had a good experience of being evacuated, but not all children did.

 Invasion - (in war) when an enemy tries to take over another country